xuri/excelize-doc/en/utils.md

 You can either use Excel's textual description strings, in the first column above, or the more common symbolic alternatives.

-Additional criteria which are specific to other conditional format types are shown in the relevant sections below.
+Additional criteria that are specific to other conditional format types are shown in the relevant sections below.

 `value`: The value is generally used along with the `criteria` parameter to set the rule by which the cell data will be evaluated: